Approximation and stability results for the parabolic FitzHugh-Nagumo system with combined rapidly oscillating sources: Introduction

-The problem of stimulation for the FHN model has been considered by different authors from an applied viewpoint \cite{taghipour_farshi_assessment_2016,chen_multi_scale_2021,ambrosio_periodically_2022} and in recent years the use of rapidly oscillating current sources, in the kilohertz-frequency range, has received increasing attention in neurostimulation.
-This is due to the fact that the incorporation of high-frequency components in the source may facilitate reaching deeper structures from the surface \cite{Medina2014} and can block the conduction of action potentials in axons \cite{Bhadra2007}.
-This brings new difficulties associated with the key role that high-frequency sources play, affecting even the efficiency of numerical simulations.
+Different authors have considered the problem of stimulation for the FHN model from an applied viewpoint \cite{taghipour_farshi_assessment_2016,chen_multi_scale_2021,ambrosio_periodically_2022} and in recent years, the use of rapidly oscillating current sources, in the kilohertz-frequency range, has received increasing attention in neurostimulation.
+This is because incorporating high-frequency components in the source may facilitate reaching deeper structures from the surface \cite{Medina2014} and can block the conduction of action potentials in axons \cite{Bhadra2007}.
+This brings new difficulties associated with the key role of high-frequency sources, affecting even the efficiency of numerical simulations.